Pancho Barnes: Early years

 She was born as Florence Leontine Lowe on July 22, 1901, to Thaddeus Lowe II (1870–1955) and his first wife, Florence May Dobbins, in Pasadena, California.
-She was born to a wealthy family, growing up in a huge mansion in San Marino, California.
-During her formative years, she attended the area's finest private schools.
+She was born to a wealthy family, growing up in a large mansion in San Marino, California.
+During her formative years, she attended the area's finest private schools, such as The Bishop's School.
 Her father, an avid sportsman, encouraged her to appreciate the great outdoors, and Florence became an accomplished equestrian.
 Her grandfather was Thaddeus S. C. Lowe, who had pioneered American aviation with the establishment of the nation's first military air unit, the Army of the Potomac's balloon corps during the American Civil War.
 He took his granddaughter to an air show when she was 10 years old.

 In 1919, Florence married Reverend C. Rankin Barnes of South Pasadena, California, and they had a son, William E. Barnes.
 Her mother died in 1924.